KOSASIH/pi-velocity-core/README.md

 - Support for managing local cache

 # Installation
-The recommended way to install Pi Velocity Core is by using pip as follows:
+The recommended way to install Pi Velocity Core is by using pip as [follows](instal.sh)

 # Getting Started
 Pi Velocity Core just needs to be imported to be activated.
 For example, the following program will start using cached DNS responses after the first request.